Abby Travis

 Abby Travis (born November 10, 1969) is an American musician.
 In the 1990s, she began working as a touring bass player.
 She has worked with The Go-Go's, The Eagles of Death Metal, Masters of Reality, The Bangles, KMFDM, Beck, and Elastica.

 Abby's first solo record was released under the moniker The Abby Travis Foundation; the rest have been under her own.
-To date she has released at total of four solo albums: The Abby Travis Foundation (1998), Cutthroat Standards & Black Pop (2000), GlitterMouth (2006), and IV (2012).
+To date, she has released at total of four solo albums: The Abby Travis Foundation (1998), Cutthroat Standards & Black Pop (2000), GlitterMouth (2006), and IV (2012).

 Early life

-Travis was born in West Hartford, and grew up with her older brother David.
+Travis was born in West Hartford, Connecticut, and grew up with her older brother David.
 She is the daughter of Alice Travis Germond, the former Secretary of the Democratic National Committee, and Emmy Award-winning cameraman Larry Travis.
 She was educated at Conard High School and studied music at the Dick Grove School of Music.